 The exhibition, shown in more than 150 locations worldwide (see list of hosting partners), is a participatory, democratic, and inexpensive public display.
 In the various localities, communities, activists, and scholars will adapt the display and assemble a plurality of perspectives.

 In Frankfurt, the scope of the exhibition will be enhanced to demonstrate how different border policies affect and transform the policies in other regions.
-Against the backdrop of the 2015/2016 ‘refugee crisis,’ the Frankfurt at the Main (FFM) exhibition will host additional visual and audio-visual materials presenting perspectives of border dwellers and crossers, artists and activists from Afghanistan, Iran, Turkey, and Europe (see list of contributors).
+Against the backdrop of current migration movements the Frankfurt at the Main (FFM) exhibition will host additional visual and audio-visual materials presenting perspectives of border dwellers and crossers, artists and activists from Afghanistan, Iran, Turkey, and Europe (see list of contributors).
 Here, the urgent question of the global humanitarian crisis, border control, and living at and with borders will be addressed.

 The autonomously governed cultural center Klapperfeld, a former Gestapo and deportation prison, provides a unique, emblematic place for this project by linking the external to the internal (historical) borders and the respective crises and struggles.